PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

-# 8 Building Microservice Systems
+# 10 Building Microservice Systems

-This chapter covers the following topics
+This chapter covers the following recipes:

 * Creating a simple RESTful microservice
 * Consuming a Service
-* Setting up a Development Environment
+* Setting up a development environment
-* Standardizing services boilerplate
+* Standardizing service boilerplate
-* Using Containerized Infrastructure
+* Using containerized infrastructure
 * Service discovery with DNS
-* Adding a queue based service
+* Adding a Queue Based Service

 ## Introduction